The City College School of Education is a community of scholar-practitioners who are committed to the practice and improvement of urban education.

 In 1906, CCNY establishes the Department of Education and Dr. Stephen P. Duggan (CCNY 1890) becomes the first head of the Department.
 During the academic year 1906-07, the College moves from the old building on 23rd Street and Lexington Avenue to the new uptown campus, and the Department of Education is located in the Main Building, now know as the historic Shepard Hall.

 In 1913, the Department establishes a fully equipped Educational Clinic, including a complete Montessori material.
 In 1914, evening courses in Education are introduced.
 In 1917, women are first admitted to the college.
 Professor Duggan is succeeded by Professor Paul Klapper (CCNY 1904).

 The School of Education

-In 1921, The City College of New York (CCNY) School of Education is established and the following year (1922), Professor Klapper is appointed as Dean of the School of Education.
-He serves for 15 years (until 1937) when he becomes the first president of Queens College.
-The 16 subsequent Deans have included Professor Samuel B. Heckman, Esek Ray Mosher, Egbert M. Turner, Harold H. Abelson, Doyle M. Bortner, Joshua L. Smith, Arnold W. Webb, James L. Neujahr, Leonard Beckum, Martin Marin, David Bushler, Samuel Frank, Edward R. Lilly, Alfred S. Posamentier, Doris Cintron, Gretchen Johnson, and Mary E. Driscoll.
+In 1921, the City College of New York (CCNY) School of Education was established and the following year (1922), Professor Klapper was appointed as Dean of the School of Education.
+He served for 15 years (until 1937) when he became the first president of Queens College.
+The subsequent Deans have included Professor Samuel B. Heckman, Esek Ray Mosher, Egbert M. Turner, Harold H. Abelson, Doyle M. Bortner, Joshua L. Smith, Arnold W. Webb, James L. Neujahr, Leonard Beckum, Martin Marin, David Bushler, Samuel Frank, Edward R. Lilly, Alfred S. Posamentier, Doris Cintron, Gretchen Johnson, Mary E. Driscoll, and Edwin M. Lamboy.